 A simple double chocolate cookie with no butter, white sugar, oil, OR flour.
 These cookies are thick, chewy, and filled with good-for-you ingredients.
-The perfect on-the-go breakfast option.

 Double-chocolate: unsweetened cocoa powder and dark chocolate chips.
 Which, did you know, dark chocolate chips are good for you?
 Anytime I hear the words chocolate + healthy together, I am soooo on-board.

 So these cookies are loaded with them.
 And then I even topped the unbaked cookies with extra.
 Definitely do that, because the more chocolate, the better!
+Plus, they are totally prettier

 - 1 cup creamy peanut butter